marvinl/daryllxd/README.md

     darify insert-word-here

-Or use it inside your console:
+Or use it in your console:

     "insert-word-here".darify!